raspibolt/raspibolt/guide/bonus/bitcoin/Dojo.md

 [ J ] NODE_JWT_SECRET
 ```

-Store a copy of your passwords somewhere safe (preferably in an open-source password manager like [KeePassXC](https://keepassxc.org/){:target="_blank"}), or whaterver password manager you're already using, and keep your original notes out of sight once installation is complete.
+Store a copy of your passwords somewhere safe (preferably in an open-source password manager like [KeePassXC](https://keepassxc.org/){:target="_blank"}) or whatever password manager you're already using

 ### Node.js